Skip to content

 This is a very important point: The publisher is the one who pays the bills and makes the decisions.

-Self-publishing companies do not really publish your book.
+This means that self-publishing companies do not really publish your book.
 They simply handle a “bundle of chores” for you.

-A standard publisher such as Simon & Schuster pays to turn your manuscript into a polished and printed book, pays to distribute it to physical and online book stores and other sales outlets, and pays to market it.
+A standard publisher such as Simon & Schuster pays to turn your manuscript into a polished and printed book, pays to distribute it to physical and online bookstores and other sales outlets, and pays to market it.
 It may also give you an advance payment as an inducement to let them publish and profit from your book.
 (Think of this as a down payment on future royalties.)

 A self-publishing company won’t pay for any of these things; that’s your responsibility.
 The company may provide you with valuable services, but since you are footing the bill, they are not the publisher.